MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

     For each reminder level, you can specify text that will be printed before (**Beginning Text**) or after (**Ending Text**) on the entries on the reminder.

 6. Choose the **Beginning Text** or **Ending Text** actions respectively, and fill in the **Reminder Text** page.
-7. To automatically insert related values in the resulting reminder text, enter the following placeholders in the **Text** field .
+7. To automatically insert related values in the reminder text, you can enter the following placeholders in the **Text** field.

     |Placeholder|Value|
     |-----------------|-----------|